viblo/pymunk/README.rst

 possible, usually `pip install` will take care of everything for you.

 - Python (Runs on CPython 2.7 and 3.X.
 Pypy and Pypy3)
-- Chipmunk (Source included, and on Windows and OSX its already compiled)
+- Chipmunk (Compiled library already included on common platforms)
 - CFFI (will be installed automatically by Pip)
 - Setuptools (should be included with Pip)